stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-coding-assistants.md

 💡 Price ≠ Precision.

 It reminds me of the broken window theory from criminology:
 If you let small issues creep in (like your AI quietly misunderstanding your codebase structure), those small errors compound.
-Before you know it, you’re spending more time fixing AI-induced bugs than writing new features.
+Before you know it, you're spending more time fixing AI-induced bugs than writing new features.

 | 📚 **Geek Corner: Broken Windows Theory in Codebases** |
 |:-------------------------------------------------------|